-Equation~\eqref{eq:rotatpsi} can be regarded as describing the spectral rotation of the polarization angle with the frequency, as caused by the fluctuations of the dust spectral parameters in the light cone.
-Its frequency dependence is controlled by the $\asn$ parameters, and its amplitude by the imaginary part $\IW_n$ of the spin-moments.
-Figure~\ref{fig:schema} presents a numerical illustration of such rotation in the log-complex plane for the sum of seven MBB with Gaussian distributed spectral parameters in a turbulent magnetic field model inspired from \citet{Planck_XLVIII} (see also our description in Appendix~\ref{A-Nlayers}).
+Equation~\eqref{eq:rotatpsi} describes the spectral rotation of the polarization angle with frequency, caused by fluctuations of the dust spectral parameters within the light cone.
+Its frequency dependence is governed by the $\asn$ parameters and its amplitude depends on the imaginary parts $\IW_n$ of the spin-moments.
+Figure~\ref{fig:schema} provides a numerical illustration of such a rotation in the log-complex plane for the sum of seven MBBs with Gaussian-distributed spectral parameters in a turbulent magnetic-field model inspired by \citet{Planck_XLVIII} (see also our description in Appendix~\ref{A-Nlayers}).
 We consider the two cases of our hypothesis \ref{HM3}: pure fluctuations in $T$ or pure fluctuations in $\beta$.
-Under the hypothesis of small variations of $T$ or $\beta$, the complex SED plotted in the log-complex plane $(\ln\left(P_\nu/\epsilon_\nu\right),2\psi_\nu)$ is close to a straight line for $T$ fluctuations, and can be non-linear for $\beta$ fluctuations when the magnetic field direction is close to the line of sight (as shown in Fig.~\ref{fig:schema} for the purpose of the exposure).
-This means that, in a given light cone, the rotation of the polarization angle with the frequency is strongly correlated with the distortion of the polarized intensity relative to the pivot SED.
+Under the assumption of small variations in $T$ or $\beta$, the complex SED plotted in the log-complex plane $(\ln\left(P_\nu/\epsilon_\nu\right),2\psi_\nu)$ is close to a straight line for $T$ fluctuations and can be non-linear for $\beta$ fluctuations when the magnetic field direction is close to the line of sight (as shown in Fig.~\ref{fig:schema} for illustration).
+This shows that, in a given light cone, the rotation of the polarization angle with frequency is strongly correlated with the distortion of the polarized intensity relative to the pivot SED.